 Academic Counseling regarding:

-The Dean of Students and Diversity Affairs Office also works collaboratively with faculty, academic support and various departments to address student needs, and coordinates the faculty advisor program and the Defenses in the Law, Practical Lawyering Skills and Selected Topics in American Law courses.
+The Dean of Students and Diversity Affairs Office also works collaboratively with faculty, academic success and various departments to address student needs, and coordinates the faculty advisor program and the Defenses in the Law, Practical Lawyering Skills and Selected Topics in American Law courses.
 Additionally, the office sponsors academic advising programs such as Table Days and other events to promote student well-being, and is actively involved in developing other programs and activities to enhance student life on campus.

 From academic planning to individualized counseling, the staff of the Counseling Center are here to assist with problems in order to help students have a successful academic career.
 We highly encourage you to visit the Counseling Center and take advantage of this valuable resource.